 The transects were used as sampling units (Simmonds and Fryer, 1996).
-Because each species does not generally span the entire survey area (Demer and Zwolinski, 2017; Zwolinski $et\ al.$, 2014), the sampling domain was stratified for each species and stock.
-Strata were defined by uniform transect spacing (sampling intensity) and either presences (positive densities and potentially structural zeros) or absences (real zeros) of species biomass (Figs. 14, 15).
-Each stratum has: 1) at least three transects, with approximately equal spacing, 2) fewer than three consecutive transects with zero-biomass density, and 3) bounding transects with zero-biomass density.
-This approach tracks stock patchiness and creates statistically-independent, stationary, post-sampling strata (Johannesson and Mitson, 1983; Simmonds $et\ al.$, 1992).
-For Northern Anchovy, we define the separation between the northern and central stock at Cape Mendocino (latitude = $40.43052\ ^{\circ}$ N).
-For Pacific Sardine, we define the separation between the northern and southern stock at Point Conception (latitude = $34.448266\ ^{\circ}$ N).
+Because each species does not generally span the entire survey area (Demer and Zwolinski, 2017; Zwolinski et al., 2014), the sampling domain was stratified for each species and stock.
+Strata were defined by uniform transect spacing (sampling intensity) and either presences (positive densities and potentially structural zeros) or absences (real zeros) of species biomass.
+Each stratum has: 1) at least three transects, with approximately equal spacing, 2) fewer than three consecutive transects with zero-biomass density, and 3) bounding transects with zero-biomass density (Figs. 12, 13).
+This approach tracks stock patchiness and creates statistically-independent, stationary, post-sampling strata (Johannesson and Mitson, 1983; Simmonds et al., 1992).
+For Northern Anchovy, we define the separation between the northern and central stock at Cape Mendocino (40.4 °N).
+For Pacific Sardine, we define the separation between the northern and southern stock by the boundary between their respective potential oceanographic habitats (Demer and Zwolinski, 2014; Zwolinski et al., 2011), in this case at Point Conception (34.7 °N).